Collage of photos from Hall of Horros in Joshua Tree National Park

 Hall of Horrors is actually very close to Ryan Mountain, so it is a good idea to visit these two attractions one after another.
 That is what we did when we visited Joshua Tree.
 Something to keep in mind is the limited parking throughout the park.
 The parking at Hall of Horrors trailhead is very small and we were not able to find a spot there.
 Parking along the road in this area of Joshua Tree is highly inadvisable as we saw numerous vehicles with tickets on their windshields.

 We eventually found a parking spot at the Ryan Mountain trailhead and after that hike (which you can read about here), we decided to walk back to the Hall of Horrors trailhead.
-If you are in a similar situation, keep in mind that the distance is approximately 0.7 miles and takes between 15 – 20 minutes.
+If you are in a similar situation, remember that the distance is approximately 0.7 miles and takes between 15 – 20 minutes.
 We met a few other fellow travelers who were trekking between the two attractions as well, so it seems to be common practice.

 When to Visit Hall of Horrors

 Despite the fact that the parking area at Hall of Horrors trailhead was full, this Joshua Tree attraction did not seem as crowded.
 The massive rock formations offer visitors the chance to choose their own adventures.
-The National Park services also do not seem to provide much information about this particular location, so many visitors do not know what to expect when visiting Hall of Horrors.
+The National Park services also do not seem to provide much information about this particular location, so many visitors do not know what to expect when visiting the Hall of Horrors.

 Traveling to Joshua Tree National Park was another spontaneous trip we embarked on without much research beforehand.
 So we did not know what we were looking for at Hall of Horrors either.
 We were lucky enough to have found this incredible spot halfway by chance, halfway thanks to a few other explorers while on the trail!